Grand Falls (Arizona)

 Grand Falls is a natural waterfall system located 30 miles (48.3 kilometers) northeast of Flagstaff, Arizona in the Painted Desert on the Navajo Nation.
 It is also called Chocolate Falls because of the color.

-It dumps snow melt or seasonal rain into the Little Colorado River below.
+It dumps snow melt or seasonal rain into the gorge of the Little Colorado River below.
 It is known for its extremely muddy flow, which is a major contributor of Little Colorado River opacity.
 Heavy rains or snow melt will produce spectacular viewing, photography, and sound, whereas a scarcity of water will produce only trickles or no flow at all.

 Grand Falls was formed when lava from nearby Merriam Crater in the San Francisco volcanic field flowed into the Little Colorado River, creating a lava dam.
 The river was forced to reroute itself around the dam and Grand Falls formed where the river rejoins its original course.